treetertot/Shapekit/README.md

 To generate the collisions, call run on the worldhandle.
 Use Vector types to move shapes and f32s to rotate them.
 Have fun!

-It also uses serde to load/write worlds to files.